What is the best painkiller for toothache relief?

 REQUEST AN APPOINTMENT USING OUR ONLINE FORM

 According to a report by the Center for Disease Control (CDC), opioid abuse reached a record high last year.
-Also, President Trump officially declared American opioid abuse a public health emergency just a few weeks ago.
+Also, it was officially declared that American opioid abuse was a public health emergency.
 Opioids refer to many legal drugs that are prescribed for pain management.
 These include common prescriptions like oxycodone (Oxycontin), hydrocodone (Vicodin), morphine and codeine.
 Other drugs like heroin and fentanyl are also considered opioids.

 One of the problems with opioids is that they cause users to experience euphoria.
 Because of this, it’s easy for users to fall into opioid abuse.
 That’s why drugs like heroin and fentanyl are highly addictive.
 It’s common for users to become dependent on opioids, often leading to heightened tolerance.
 Ultimately, higher tolerance levels tend to lead to overdose.

 Estimates report that dentists prescribe 12 percent of prescription opioids.
 Opioids can help with managing dental pain, but often it creates symptoms of nausea and does not provide excellent control of managing acute dental pain.

 Safe Alternatives to Opioids for Acute Dental Pain, Toothache Management

 The two accepted good alternatives to opioids for acute dental pain management are Acetaminophen and Non-Steroidal Anti-Inflammatory Drugs (NSAIDs).

 Acetaminophen for Dental Pain, Toothache Management

 Acetaminophen is a common over the counter pain reliever.
 Tylenol is the most well-known acetaminophen medication.
 Dentists often prescribe acetaminophen in tandem with opioids for a short period.